Meet our team

 Research Associate

 Oscar Vargas is a researcher who works on memorialization, land conflicts and rural processes of land related issues.
-He has worked with state and private entities linked to transitional processes (Land Restitution Unit, Historical Memory Center), clarification of rural land issues (National Land Agency) and in university teaching (Universidad de la Sabana).
+He has worked with state and private entities linked to transitional processes (Land Restitution Unit, Historical Memory Center), clarification of rural land issues (National Land Agency) and university education (Universidad de la Sabana).
 He holds a Master's degree in Anthropology and a Bachelor's degree in History from the Universidad Nacional de Colombia.

 Research Associate